Sugar Free Gum Without Artificial Sweeteners or Colors? It Exists! healthy!

 Unlike aspartame, xylitol isn't man-made and hasn't been implicated in any cancer causing studies.

-Pür gum comes in a couple of different (and yummy) flavors, pomegranate mint, spearmint, and peppermint and can be purchased here: The Low Carb Grocery and in health food stores.
+Pür gum comes in a couple of different (and yummy) flavors, pomegranate mint, spearmint, and peppermint.

 Glee Gum is all-natural, gluten-free chewing gum with no artificial coloring, flavoring, sweeteners nor preservatives.
 Glee Gum is the only gum in North America made the old-fashioned way using chicle.
 Chicle is a natural tree sap harvested sustainably from the rainforests of Central America.